 But if it’s from a previous relationship, or if you’ve upgraded your ring, then selling your jewels could be the right decision to bring in some quick cash.

-Get a professional valuation, so you never sell for less than the ring is worth, and take steps to ensure no one scams you during the sale.
+Get a professional appraisal, so you never sell for less than the ring is worth, and take steps to ensure no one scams you during the sale.

 23. Sell your car